XDATA-Year-3/geoapp/docs/databases.rst

 * In general, if you have tabular data, use Postgres.
 If you have data with no consistent scheme, use Mongo.

-* Postgres is faster than Mongo 3.
+* Postgres is faster than Mongo 3 on tabular datasets up to at least this scale.
   The only exception to this is when queries that are indexed have small complete result sets (not just the number of records returned, but the total number without a limit).
 Even in these cases, Postgres is nearly as fast as Mongo, whereas Mongo is frequently